Germiston: Education

 The oldest high school in the city is part of the combined St Catherine's School, an independent Catholic school which was founded by the Dominican Sisters under the leadership of Mother Rose Nyland in the city centre in 1908.
 The school then relocated to Piercy Avenue in the suburb of Parkhill Gardens in the 1940s.
-Today it is considered to be one of the leading private schools in Gauteng.
+Today it accommodates more than 600 pupils and is considered to be one of the leading private schools in Gauteng.
 Germiston High School was founded in 1917 alongside Victoria Lake; from the 1940s to 1963, the girls were based in Fourth Avenue in Lambton, at what was known as Germiston Girls' High School, whilst the boys remained at the 1917 campus as Germiston Boys' High School.
 In 1964, due to the need to relocate the Afrikaans Delville Primary School, the girls were moved back to combine with the boys in the original historic buildings.
 The school celebrated its centenary in 2017.
 Famous past pupils include Dr Sydney Brenner, winner of the 2002 Nobel Prize.

-The Germiston Boys' High School cadet band was known throughout South Africa as one of the greatest school cadet bands ever to compete and parade in South Africa.
-This cadet band's record of achievement is unparalleled in the history of South African school cadet bands.
-The band started its success from the year 1952, running up to and including 1964.
+The Germiston Boys' High School cadet band was known throughout South Africa as one of the greatest school cadet bands ever to compete and parade in South Africa.The band started its success from the year 1952, running up to and including 1964.
 Often the band would record an average mark of 99 percent overall.
 (Music performance, drumming, bugle and trumpet ensemble, along with drill, dress and discipline).

 The school boasted a very large and active music centre for a number of years, which grew largely due to the work of the late George Burgess.
 The various jazz and concert bands that were the product of the music centre recorded various long playing records, won awards in various Eisteddfods and national competitions and appeared on television.
 Sadly, due to education department budget restructuring, the music centre was closed.
 The school still enjoys the singing of an excellent choir.

 The rowing club, which won the South African National Championships in 1980, is still flourishing, and the oarsmen and women compete at all the school regattas.